-commodities % of total agricultural commodity sourced from areas with water stress Please explain Cattle products 1-10 Conagra Brands sources beef from the United States, Australia, Brazil, Canada, and Uruguay.
-The percentage Conagra Brands sourced from water stressed areas represents an approximation of major production regions for this commodity that fall into medium - extremely high-risk areas on the 2020 WRI Aqueduct Water Risk Atlas.
-Australia is the most water-stressed geography we source from, but represents a very small part of our overall beef sourcing.
-The percentage sourced from areas of water stress is lower than last year's CDP report; in addition, we source from suppliers that have water conservation targets and water use reduction strategies in place.
-Under a "business-as-usual" scenario of relatively unconstrained emissions, where global temperatures increase 2.6-4.8°C by 2100 relative to 1986-2005 levels, 2020 WRI Aqueduct maps indicate that these areas are expected to remain at near normal water stress or experience a 1.4x increase through 2040 in select pockets.
+Agricultural commodities % of total agricultural commodity sourced from areas with water stress Please explain Cattle products 1-10 In FY21 Conagra Brands sourced beef from the United States, Brazil, Canada, and Uruguay.
+The percentage Conagra Brands sourced from water stressed areas represents an approximation of major production regions for this commodity that fall into medium - extremely high-risk areas on the 2021 WRI Aqueduct Water Risk Atlas.
+We primarily source from the U.S., which had some regions of medium water risk.
+The percentage sourced from areas of water stress is about the same as previous years; however, we did not source beef from Australia, a high water risk region.
+We source from suppliers that have water conservation targets and water use reduction strategies in place.
+Under a "business-as-usual" scenario of relatively unconstrained emissions, where global temperatures increase 2.6-4.8°C by 2100 relative to 1986-2005 levels, WRI Aqueduct maps indicate that these areas are expected to remain at near normal water stress or experience a 1.4x increase through 2040 in select pockets.
 Palm oil 51-75 Ceres' Know the Chain investor brief on palm oil risk indicates that the commodity in general is at low risk for water use and pollution.
 Conagra Brands sources palm oil from Indonesia and Malaysia.
-While in recent years both of these regions had low water risk levels, in the 2020 WRI Aqueduct analysis water risk in Indonesia has risen to Medium-high to High.
-This resulted in an increase over last year in the percent of palm oil sourced from areas of high water risk.
+In the 2021 WRI Aqueduct analysis water risk in Indonesia remained Medium-high to High; our percentage of palm oil sourced from areas of high water risk has remained about the same from last year.
 Under a business-as-usual climate scenario, WRI Aqueduct maps indicate that most of Indonesia and Malaysia are expected to remain at low levels of water stress through 2030 and 2040, while some areas of southern Malaysia and certain Indonesian islands may experience up to a 2x increase in water stress levels.
 Soy Less than 1% Conagra Brands sources soy products from the Midwest United States, including Illinois and Indiana which generally have Low or Low-medium water risk levels.
-Percentage Conagra Brands sourced from water stressed areas represents an approximation of major production regions for this commodity that fall into medium - extremely high-risk areas on 2020 WRI Aqueduct Water Risk Atlas.
-The percentage sourced from areas of water stress is lower than last year's CDP report.
-In addition, we source from suppliers that have water conservation targets and water use reduction strategies in place.
+Percentage Conagra Brands sourced from water stressed areas represents an approximation of major production regions for this commodity that fall into medium - extremely high-risk areas on 2021 WRI Aqueduct Water Risk Atlas.
+The percentage sourced from areas of water stress is about the same as last year's CDP report.
+We source from suppliers that have water conservation targets and water use reduction strategies in place.
 Under a business as usual climate scenario, 2020 WRI Aqueduct maps indicate these areas are expected to remain at near normal water stress or experience a 1.4x increase through 2040.
-Other sourced commodities from W- FB1.2e, please specify (Paper/Pulp) 0% Timber used to produce Conagra Brands distribution packaging (primary, secondary and tertiary) is sourced from regions in Canada and the United States that are rated as Low to Low-medium water risk on the WRI Aqueduct Water Risk Atlas.
-Percentage sourced from water stressed areas represents an approximation of regional sourcing that falls into medium - extremely high-risk areas on the 2020 WRI Aqueduct Water Risk Atlas.
+Other sourced commodities from W- FB1.2e, please specify (Paper/pulp) 0% Timber used to produce Conagra Brands distribution packaging (primary, secondary and tertiary) is sourced from regions in Canada and the United States that are rated as Low to Low-medium water risk on the WRI Aqueduct Water Risk Atlas.
+Percentage sourced from water stressed areas represents an approximation of regional sourcing that falls into medium- extremely high-risk areas on the 2021 WRI Aqueduct Water Risk Atlas.
 The percentage sourced from areas of water stress is lower than last year's CDP report; in addition, we source from suppliers that have water conservation targets and water use reduction strategies in place.
 Under a business as usual climate scenario, 2019 WRI Aqueduct maps indicate these areas are expected to remain at near normal water stress or experience up to a 2x increase through 2040 in select pockets.